tikyau/OPCDA_to_IoTHub/README.md

 3. Update the tag names in the Tags.txt file:
    ![Capture3](https://user-images.githubusercontent.com/17831550/65575778-2bdbd000-dfa3-11e9-9b1d-d863997e841c.PNG)

-4. Update the schema of your IoT Hub Message in SimulatedDevice.cs
+4. Update the schema of your IoT Hub Message as desired in SimulatedDevice.cs as shown below:
    ![Capture4](https://user-images.githubusercontent.com/17831550/65575755-1e264a80-dfa3-11e9-86fa-c647cd6f90cf.PNG)

-5. The repo contains all the DLLs that are required to establish the connection and extracting the tag data from your OPCDA Server
+5. The repo contains all the DLLs that are required to establish the connection and extracting the tag data from your OPCDA Server:

    ![Capture1](https://user-images.githubusercontent.com/17831550/65575841-5168d980-dfa3-11e9-99a3-83da87348f23.PNG)